What is FMEA Analysis?

 After identification of failure modes, you will have to engage in data analysis.
 In this process, three factors are to be considered with the utmost care:

 1. Severity: This is the first of the three factors to consider when analyzing data.
-It involves the severity of the effect of failure from the point of view of customers.
+It involves the severity of the effect of failure from the customers' point of view.
 Here, customers include both external and internal customers.
 To find the severity of the effect of a product failure, it is better to talk straight to the customers.
 Only then, it will be possible to gain a clear understanding of how they were affected.

 2. Occurrence: This denotes the interval at which the potential cause of the failure or the actual failure takes place.
 Here, you will have to ask yourself about the likelihood of the cause of the failure mode taking place.

-3. Detection: Thirdly detection involves the probability that the failure will be detected early.
-Here, early denotes the identification of the failure even before it affects either the internal or external customers.
-Here, you will have to question the efficiency of the present system to identify the failure before it shows up.
+3. Detection: Thirdly, detection involves the probability that the failure will be detected early.
+Early denotes the identification of the failure even before it affects either the internal or external customers.
+To identify the failure before it shows up, you will have to question the efficiency of the present system.

 Finding FMEA Failure Modes:

-One of the initial steps to take when you complete FMEA is to identify the people taking part.
-The right people with the appropriate experience like the designers and process owners should be involved when identifying failures.
+One of the initial steps when completing FMEA is to identify the participants.
+The right people with the appropriate experience, like designers and process owners, should be involved when identifying failures.
 When these people are present, it will be easier to spot potential failure modes.
-To gather alternative points of view, you can also call upon customers and suppliers.
+You can also call upon customers and suppliers to gather alternative points of view.

 Once all the participants have reached the place of discussion, the brainstorming session should begin.
 Together this team should identify all elements of the functions, processes, systems and components that can cause potential failure.
 Only when this type of move is done, it will be possible to identify the probability of failure that can prevent the product reaches the level of reliability or quality.
-In addition to being able to explain the effects of failure, this team should be in a position to spot the potential causes.
+In addition to explaining the effects of failure, this team should be able to spot the potential causes.

 Steps In FMEA: